 The Money Charity is delighted to announce that, due to the overwhelming support it has received since its announcement, it has been able to reverse its planned closure.
-But it warns that government, industry, and the Money Advice Service (MAS) must act to secure the long-term future of the financial capability sector.
+But it warns that government, industry, and the Money Advice Service (MAS) must act to secure the long-term future of the Financial Capability sector.

-Since communicating its board’s decision to close the charity due to lack of funds, the financial capability charity has been greatly encouraged by the messages and offers of support from industry and the third sector.
+Since communicating its board’s decision to close the charity due to lack of funds, the Financial Capability charity has been greatly encouraged by the messages and offers of support from industry and the third sector.
 As a result, it is extremely pleased to have been able to reach an agreement with its funders that guarantees its existence for at least the next three years.

-But there is much more to do, and the charity is calling on all prospective funders to help it extend its reach and develop new products and services.
+But there is much more to do and the charity is calling on all prospective funders to help it extend its reach and develop new products and services.

 - The recent independent review of MAS, led by Christine Farnish, does not suggest anything beyond ‘pump-priming’ for initiatives that fill gaps in current provision.
-It does not make any recommendations to secure the future of existing provision, whether in schools or for adults, and recommends halving MAS’s money advice budget.
+It does not make any recommendations to secure the future of existing provision, whether in schools or for adults, and recommends halving MAS’ money advice budget.

-Additionally, neither the Strategy, which has been two and a half years in the making, nor the Farnish review set out a coherent vision to improve the financial capability of the UK.
-Neither makes proposals that are likely to reach those who are the least engaged with their money – so will not use a website or financial helpline to make decisions about products.
+Additionally, neither the strategy, which has been two and a half years in the making, nor the Farnish review, set out a coherent vision to improve the Financial Capability of the UK.
+Neither makes proposals that are likely to reach those who are the least engaged with their money, so will not use a website or financial helpline to make decisions about products.

 Michelle Highman, Chief Executive of The Money Charity, said:

-“We’re extremely grateful to our funders for coming to the rescue, and for the messages of support we have received from stakeholders across industry and the third sector over the last few weeks.
+“We’re extremely grateful to our funders for coming to the rescue and for the messages of support we have received from stakeholders across industry and the third sector over the last few weeks.
 This clearly shows the value of our work and the regard in which it’s held, and has been hugely heartening.

 “But it should never have come to this.
-The future of a diverse third sector delivering financial capability initiatives should not be down to simple generosity, and without sustainable, long-term funding this will only represent a stay of execution.
+The future of a diverse third sector delivering Financial Capability initiatives should not be down to simple generosity; without sustainable, long-term funding this will only represent a stay of execution.
 This should be a wake-up call for MAS and politicians from all parties who champion Financial Education in words but not in deed.

 “As all stakeholders reflect on both MAS’ strategy for the Financial Capability of the UK and the Farnish report, we hope they will realise that securing the future of the Financial Capability sector is essential.
-We will continue to call for sustainable, long-term funding for financial capability, and we look forward to working with MAS, industry, the third sector and central government to make this happen.
+We will continue to call for sustainable, long-term funding for Financial Capability and we look forward to working with MAS, industry, the third sector and central government to make this happen.
 We will also continue our work to improve people’s understanding and knowledge of financial matters and their ability to stay on top of their money.”